 Costs Orders in Family Law Proceedings

 In family law proceedings each party will normally be expected to bear his or her own legal costs.
-However, a court has a discretion to order one party to pay the costs of another party in some circumstances.
-It is important to consider whether such circumstances apply before applying for costs orders.
+However, a court has the discretion to order one party to pay the costs of another party in some circumstances.
+It is important to consider whether such circumstances apply before applying for cost orders.

 Under Section 117(2) of the Family Law Act where the court is of the opinion that there are circumstances that justify it in doing so the court may make such order ‘as it considers just.’
 Orders for costs can be made at any stage of the proceedings, including during interim applications where court orders are made before proceedings are finalised.

-How does a court decide to make a costs order?
+How does a court decision to make a costs order?

 Conduct of parties